tabbydoc/model_usage_example/README.md

 # model_usage_example
-Example how to use pretrained TensorFlow model in Java
+Example how to use a pretrained TensorFlow model in Java

-Input parameters:
+Program parameters:

 \<path to model> \<path to label_map.pbtxt> \<path to image>